 Stephen McLeod Blythe aka Clicky Steve.
 I get about.
-Internet Law & Policy LLM, lover of film and weird cameras.
+Lover of the Internet, weirdo music, and old cameras.

 A coalition of technology companies consisting of Automattic, Jodel, Seznam, Twitter and Vimeo have published a joint letter titled “The Digital Services Act: Defending the Digital Single Market and the Open Internet”.
 The letter highlights their concerns over the potential fragmentation of the EU’s single market for the Internet as a result of national initiatives […]